adam3smith/workshops/Presentations/zotero-foss.md

 % Why is Zotero Open Source and Why Does it Matter?
 % Sebastian Karcher
-% Boston College, November 2012
+% UofM Ann Arbor, November 2012

 #Why Open Source